CBSDigital/CTFMaker/README.md

 CTFMaker
 ========

 A small MATLAB framework to create Autodesk formatted CTF LUTs by specifying chains of operators.
+Written by Benjamin Doherty.

 ## Purpose